mathew-fleisch/simple-air-quality/README.md

 # Simple Air Quality Index

 This project uses EPA data to show the current AQI for SF, using their API.
-Many of the parameters are hardcoded, because SF is all I care about at the moment.
+You can pass an optional zip query param in the url, to define the zip code; default is 94109.
 Wildfires suck.

 ### Installation